"One of the Most

 love May because that is when I really get to see what has happened in the gardens.
 There are about 150 peonies and they are very tough.
 There are countless Iris and they will do fine but some of the new fancy ones may have trouble.
-We will, of course, have a great crop of dandelions because we dont use any chemicals in the gardens or on the lawns:-).
+We also have A LOT of new lilies and I can't wait to see them.
+We will, of course, have a great crop of dandelions because we don’t use any chemicals in the gardens or on the lawns.
 May is also a great time to try for a trophy trout where the two reservoirs come together or to fish the small streams for a nice bunch of native brookies for breakfast.
 It is also a great time to spot one of North America's largest natives as the Moose are on the move.
 Don't feed the bears, they are hungry this time of year!
 It is the best time of year to go hiking as the woods are alive with new growth If you have a hankering for adventure, try kayaking on the West River when Townsend Dam schedules a release!
-June is when the fowers come into bloom.
+June is when the flowers come into bloom.